-- Turn oil filter counterclockwise to remove (Figure 4). - · Coat gasket of new filter with engine oil. - Turn new filter clockwise until its gasket contacts lightly with the filter adapter.
-Then tighten with an additional 3/4 to one turn by hand. - · Run engine and check for leaks.
+Turn oil filter counterclockwise to remove (Figure 3).

+- · Coat gasket of new filter with engine oil. - Turn new filter clockwise until its gasket contacts lightly with the filter adapter.
+Then tighten an additional 3/4 to one turn by hand. - Run engine and check for leaks.

-NOTE: Check the oil level and fill to FULL mark on dipstick after checking for leaks.
-The filter will retain some oil.
+NOTE: Check oil level and fill to full mark after checking for leaks.
+Filter will retain some oil.